 It is however, sometimes possible to access the money in their account without their help.
 As a minimum, you’ll need a copy of the death certificate, and an invoice for the funeral costs with your name on it.

-The bank or building society may also want proof of your identity.
+The bank or building society might also want proof of your identity.
 They can then pay the essential funeral bills directly to the company providing the service.

 It’s not a good idea to access the person’s individual accounts, even if you know their debit card PIN or online banking log-in.
 Speak to the bank first if you need to do this, otherwise you could get into legal trouble.